Sintra-Cascais-Pena Palace 8-People Small Group Tour from Lisbon

 Stop 11

-We will visit the remarkable Pena Palace, one of the major expressions of 19th-century romanticism in the world.
-The current palace dates back to 1839, when King Ferdinand II bought the ruins of the Monastery of Our Lady of Pena and started to adapt it for use as a residence according to his romantic taste.
-We will, not only visit the Pena Palace, but also explore some parts of the Pena Park.
+We will visit the remarkable Pena Palace, a key example of 19th-century romanticism in the world.
+The current palace was established in 1839, when King Ferdinand II purchased the ruins of the Monastery of Our Lady of Pena and began transforming it into a residence that reflected his romantic tastes.
+You will have access to Pena Palace Park and will enjoy a guided tour of the courtyards.
+If you choose that option, you will also be able to explore the interior rooms.

 12